catesq/fill-pdf/README.md

 Textfields can be added in a similar method to signature by changing "add":"signature" to "add":"textfield"

 # To do
-Most useful features would be better (proper) support for fonts, being able to add images, being able to add text without needing pretend it's a textfield, annotations.
-Possibly skipping the clunky template prep and using a more complex input_data json.
+Most useful features would be better (proper) support for fonts, being able to add images, adding text without pretending it's non-editable a textfield, annotations too.
+Possibly making the clunky template prep optional and adding everything to a more complex input_data json.